How much do you know about Portuguese food?

 13. Arroz de Tamboril

-Arroz de tamboril refers to monkfish stew with rice.
-It’s a classic Portuguese dish made with monkfish and rice and a host of other ingredients like tomato, bell pepper, onion, garlic, chili, and coriander.
+Arroz de tamboril refers to Portuguese monkfish stew with rice.
+It’s a classic Portuguese dish made with monkfish and rice and a host of other ingredients like tomato sauce, bell pepper, onion, garlic, chili, and coriander.

 Monkfish is delicious.
 It’s a type of anglerfish found in the Atlantic and Indian oceans.
 It isn’t the prettiest fish to look at but what it lacks in good looks it more than makes up for in its superb taste and texture.
 Monkfish flesh is firm and meaty and closer in texture to lobster than to most fish.
 I loved it.

-We had this delicious arroz de tamboril at the beautiful and unique Ponto Final restaurant in Almada.
+We had this delicious arroz de tamboril with a bottle of vinho verde (Portuguese wine) at the beautiful and unique Ponto Final restaurant in Almada.

 14. Sapateira Recheada